chirino/mqtt-benchmark/readme.md

       selector              = null
       durable               = false

-This creates a new Scenario object which you can adjust it's properties and then run by executing `scenario.run`.
+This creates a new NonBlockingScenario object which you can adjust it's properties and then run by executing `scenario.run`.
 For example, to run 10 producers and no consumer on a topic, you would update the scenario object properties as follows: